IAS Success Story: Meet Ansar Shaikh, Son Of An Autorickshaw Driver Who Defied All Odds To Become IAS officer At Age 21

-The Union Public Service Commission (UPSC) conducts one of the most difficult exams and interviews in India.
-Year after year, lakhs of aspirants end up taking the exams after years of hard work but in the end, only a handful get selected.
+The Union Public Service Commission (UPSC) conducts one of the most difficult exams in India.
+The entire selection process is extremely rigorous, it contains different rounds such as Prelims, Mains and Interviews.
+Year after year, lakhs of aspirants end up taking the exams but in the end, only a handful get selected for the UPSC IAS post.

-While many take years to clear the exam, IAS Ansar Shaikh became the youngest to crack the UPSC CSE exam at the age of 21 in his first attempt.
+While many take years to clear the exam, IAS Ansar Shaikh became the youngest to crack the UPSC CSE exam at the age of 21 on his first attempt in 2016.

-Ansar Shaikh's father worked as an autorickshaw driver in Marathwada, Maharashtra, and his mother worked on the farm.
-Due to financial constrains, his younger brother dropped out of school in class VII and worked at a garage to support the family while also assisting Ansar with his UPSC preparation.
-Ansar Shaikh's childhood was nothing short of a hardship.
-Despite these obstacles, Ansar worked hard to achieve his goals.
+Ansar Shaikh's father works as an autorickshaw driver in Marathwada, Maharashtra, and his mother earlier worked on the farm.
+Due to financial constraints, his younger brother dropped out of school in class VII and worked at a motor garage to support the family while also supporting Shaikh with his UPSC preparation.
+Ansar Shaikh's childhood was nothing short of hardships.

 'Poverty has nothing to do with success'

 “My family and friends had a big role in my success.
-Without the help of my brother, who worked at a garage, and my friends, both who helped me mentally and financially this would have been impossible to achieve.
+This would not have been possible without the support of my brother and friends, who backed me both mentally and financially.
 I owe them a lot," Shaikh said.

 'Your only competition is you'

-Shaikh says, "Fools are the ones who believe their competition is with the other lakhs of aspirants who take the exam.
+Shaikh says, "Those who think they're competing with thousands of other aspirants are nothing but fools.
 Your only competition is you.
-Once an aspirant understands this, success will come their way."
+Once an aspirants understands this, success will come their way."

 "In my family, education has never been a priority.
-My father, a rickshaw driver has three wives.
+My father, a rickshaw driver, has three wives.
 He was an alcohol addict and i've grew up observing domestic violence and child marriage at close quarters.
-When I told my family that I had cleared the UPSC and would most likely be an IAS officer, they were stunned," said Shaikh, who did not wish to follow in his father's footsteps.
+When I told my family that I had cleared the UPSC and would most likely be an IAS officer, they were stunned," said Shaikh.

 Preparation strategy